ChrisChinchilla/Chip-Shop/_cards/products/sub_era_1/micro_ace.md

 region: usa
 originalprice: $149
 approved: 'Y'
-concepts: zx80_clone
+concepts: null
 ---

-The MicroAce is a self-assembly computer kit and clone of the Sinclair ZX80
+The Micro Ace is a self-assembly computer kit.